 In addition to research, some postdocs also contribute to mentoring of graduate and undergraduate students, participate in teaching and outreach activities and help with lab management.

-Adjunct Professor Sheila McCormick and Professor Chris Somerville serve as postdoc advisors.
-They are available for one-on-one meetings and advise postdocs regarding career development, research and more.
+Adjunct Professor Sheila McCormick serves as the postdoc advisor.
+She is available for one-on-one meetings and can advise postdocs regarding career development, research and more.

 In addition, a large group of PMB professors are on call if a postdoc wants to meet with another professor.